Capstone Project Proposal Guide

 1) Review the Capstone Project Proposal Guide (click the link for the form) and prepare a project proposal that addresses all of the areas listed on the guide.

-2) Submit the proposal as a hard copy to Lori Erokan, our Administrative Assistant in the Communication department.
-Email a digital copy to her at: firstname.lastname@example.org.
+2) Submit the proposal as both a hard copy and a digital copy to Lori Erokan, our Administrative Assistant in the Communication Department.
+Leave your hard copy at her office at Sichel 105B, and email your digital copy to her at: [email protected].

-3) You may not register for Capstone using GaelXpress.
+3) You cannot register for Capstone using GaelXpress.
 Department faculty will review all proposals and place you in one of the available sections of this course.